 Shovel means a hand-operated implement for digging clams.

-Skin, hide, or pelt means any tanned or untanned external covering of an animal's body.
-However, for bear, the skin, hide, or pelt means the entire external covering with claws attached.
+Škin, hide, pelt, or fur means any tanned or untanned external covering of an animal's body.
+However, for bear, the skin, hide, pelt, or fur means the external covering with claws attached.